letsencrypt/website/docs/staging-environment.md

 `https://acme-staging.api.letsencrypt.org/directory`

-Please see your client's instructions for information on testing with our staging environment.
+If you're using Certbot, you can use our staging environment with the `--staging` flag.
+For other ACME clients, please read their instructions for information on testing with our staging environment.

 # Rate Limits